Change of dedication to part-time

 Applications for a change of modality during the extension period do not produce any change in the deadline for the deposit of the thesis.

 Temporary and permanent withdrawals

 Doctoral students may apply for temporary or permanent withdrawal from the doctoral programme.

 This request must be addressed and justified to the academic committee responsible for the programme, which will decide whether the student's request should be granted.

-Leaves of absence due to illness, pregnancy, or any other cause provided for by current regulations (maternity or paternity leave) will have no effect on the calculation of the time spent on a doctoral programme.
+Sick leave due to illness, pregnancy, or any other cause provided for in the regulations in force (maternity or paternity leave) will not be taken into account for the purposes of calculating the deadline for remaining in the doctoral studies.